tyler-frazier/evolving_solutions/src/assignment4pt1.md

 ## Summary

 The final assignment of this course has two parts.
 First, you will individually present the results of your research during our in-class colloquium on human development and data science.
-The colloquium will be held on Tuesday, **December 3rd** and Thursday, **December 5th**.
+The colloquium will be held on Tuesday, **November 10th** and Thursday, **November 12th**.

 ## Presentation